centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-upgrade.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-> If you're updating to a new major or minor version (i.e:A.B.x with A or B that
+> If you're updating to a new major version (i.e: A.B.x with A or B that
-> changes) you need to contact our Support service to retrieve the new
+> changes) you need to install the new Business
 > repository.
+You can find its address on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).

 ## Prerequisites